Runbook/runbook/docs/developers/architecture-overview.md

 ## Components

-Runbook currently has 4 major application components, `actions`, `cras`, `crbridge` and `web`.
+Runbook currently has 4 major application components, `monitors`, `cras`, `crbridge` and `web`.
 Each component is designed to be independently scalable.
 One component may be scaled without requiring other components to meet the same scalability.

 **Note:** The name CloudRoutes will appear several times within this document, this is because it is the original name of the Runbook product.